- 14 Iron Rich Drinks

 What causes iron-deficiency anemia?

-Iron-deficiency anemia is caused by loss of iron in your body through:
+Iron deficiency anemia is caused by the loss of iron in your body through:

 - Blood loss, which may be due to:

 - Hiatal hernia

 - Colon polyps

 - Regular use of some over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs)